Frequently Asked Questions

 What happens when we meet?

-We will meet for an initial consultation that will last 60-90 minutes.
-This is an opportunity for us to meet each other, to discuss why you are considering therapeutic support at this time, and for us to decide if we want to continue working together and for how long.
+If we then decide to work together, we will meet for an initial consultation that will last 50 minutes.
+This is an opportunity for us to meet and to discuss in a little more depth the support you are seeking.
 We will explore what is going on for you now as well as looking at your past and childhood so that we both start to understand how you got to this point in your life.
-Finding the right person for you is vital for the treatment to be effective and I will understand if, at the end of our initial consultation, you feel I am not that person.
-If this is the case I am happy to recommend other practitioners in the area.
-Sometimes a second session may be needed to do a full assessment and for us to create an appropriate treatment plan together.
+Sometimes a second session may be needed to get a fuller picture and for us to create an appropriate therapeutic plan together.

 How long does therapy take?